-BrightOcular is an intraocular implant that is placed in the anterior chamber of the eye to change the appearance of the iris for both medical and cosmetic reasons.
+BrightOcular is an intraocular implant (eye color surgery) that is placed in the anterior chamber of the eye to change the appearance of the iris for both medical and cosmetic reasons.

 Medically, it can be used in patients with iris abnormalities such as ocular albinism, coloboma, total/partial aniridia as well as heterochromia and iris atrophy.
 BrightOcular implants are able decrease photophobia and project the form of a healthy iris for patients with irregular iris appearance.